extendify/extendify-sdk-updater/README.md

 # Extendify Updater Workflow
+This repo includes a workflow for keeping the Extendify library in sync by fetching the latest code from wordpress.org plugin's repository.
+## Regular usage

-To use, add this workflow to your project and manually run it from GitHub actions.
+To use, add this workflow to your project and manually run it from GitHub actions as needed.

 > ⚠️ If extendify isn't located in /extendify-sdk then you will need to update the workflow accordingly to match the directory you installed it into